Tiger's Eye at a Glance

 Emotional & Mental Well-being

-Tiger's Eye is a powerful ally for building emotional courage and self-confidence.
+Tiger's Eye is a strong ally for building emotional courage and self-confidence.

-- ◆It helps transform vague anxiety and self-doubt into grounded, centered assurance by connecting the emotions to the stable energy of the Earth.
+- ◆It helps turn vague anxiety and self-doubt into grounded, centered assurance by connecting your emotions to the stable energy of the Earth.

-- ◆The stone is particularly effective for those who know what they want but are afraid to pursue it — Tiger's Eye provides the bridge between intention and action, turning hesitation into decisive movement.
+- ◆It's particularly useful for people who know what they want but are afraid to go after it — Tiger's Eye bridges the gap between intention and action, turning hesitation into movement.

-- ◆It promotes healthy self-esteem that comes from within rather than from external validation, making it an excellent stone for those recovering from relationships or situations that eroded their self-worth.
+- ◆It promotes self-esteem that comes from inside rather than from external validation, which makes it a good stone for anyone recovering from relationships or situations that wore down their self-worth.

-- ◆Tiger's Eye also helps resolve internal conflicts and dilemmas by promoting clarity about what truly matters, cutting through the noise of competing desires and fears.
+- ◆Tiger's Eye also helps resolve internal conflicts by clarifying what actually matters, cutting through competing desires and fears.

-- ◆Many practitioners recommend Tiger's Eye for those going through career transitions, legal proceedings, or any situation requiring steady nerves and clear judgment.
+- ◆A lot of practitioners recommend it for people going through career transitions, legal proceedings, or any situation where steady nerves and clear judgment matter.

 Spiritual Properties